AntonioPrgomet/Learn-Python-Programming-for-Beginners/README.md

 2. The file "students_data.xlsx" is an Excel file containing the data used in the videos covering Pandas, starting at 1:23:31 in the course.

-3. The file "presentation_slides.pp" contains three PowerPoint slides used at 0:00, 1:40 and 1:29:25 in the course.
+3. The file "presentation_slides.pptx" contains three PowerPoint slides used at 0:00, 1:40 and 1:29:25 in the course.